Why is the US sparing China, but not India, for importing Russian oil?

 It is understood that lawmakers from both main US political parties are pushing for a bill – the Sanctioning Russia Act of 2025 – that would target any country that buys Russian oil and natural gas.

-The bill would give Trump the authority to impose 500 percent tariffs against nations that are perceived to be helping Russia.
-US senators are reportedly waiting on Trump’s OK to move the bill forward.
+The bill would give Trump the authority to impose 500 percent tariffs against nations perceived to be helping Russia.
+US senators are reportedly waiting for Trump’s approval to move the bill forward.

 What reasons has Trump cited for not imposing new tariffs on China?